Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ## Oculus VR

-The Oculus VR folder is a folder made to allow you to use the the Oculus software.
-We have disabled support for it by default as it isn't needed for most users.
+The Oculus VR folder contains resources that allow you to use the Oculus software.
+We have disabled support for it by default as it isn't needed by most users.
 To enable it run the `Enable Oculus VR.cmd` file in the `Oculus VR` folder.

 ## Power